commerce-docs/magento2-functional-testing-framework-public/docs/introduction.md

+---
-# Introduction to the Magento Functional Testing Framework
+title: "Introduction to the Magento Functional Testing Framework"
+---

 The Magento Functional Tesitng Framework (MFTF) is a framework used to perform automated end-to-end functional testing.